Healthy Homes Assessment Karaka Bays

 Fines for Failing to Comply

-From the 1st of July in 2021, when a new or renewed tenancy is signed for a Karaka Bays rental property, all Healthy Homes compliance tasks must be completed by the end of 90 days.
+Beginning on July 1st, 2021, once a new or renewed tenancy is signed for a Karaka Bays rental property, all Healthy Homes compliance items have to be done inside of 90 days.

-Any tenant can ask for details regarding the Healthy Homes Standard and how they are related to the house they are living in.
-If the landlord or the property manager doesn’t supply the required information within 21 days of getting the notice, the tenant may receive an infringement notice and be fined up to $750.
+Anyone can request details regarding the Healthy Homes Standard and how they relate to the building they live in.
+If the property manager is unable to provide the necessary information within 21 days from having received the inquiry, they will be issued an infringement notice and be fined as high as $750.

-In addition, there is also a penalty up to $900 for landlords or property managers providing a false or misleading Healthy Homes Statement of Compliance or any other information.
-The person who is responsible for this fine is the one who is listed on the tenancy agreement as the person who is renting the property, so it could be the name of the landlord or the company that manages the property.
+Furthermore, there’s an additional fine of approximately $900 for property owners or property managers who provide a false or misleading Healthy Homes Compliance Statement or other information.
+The person liable for this fine is whoever is named on the tenancy contract as the person renting the property which could be the name of the landlord as well as the company that manages the property.

-All the information on the Statement of Compliance requirements to be current when the tenancy agreement is completed, and should be maintained throughout the duration of the tenancy when any necessary work related to it’s finished.
+All the information on the Compliance Statement requirements to be current at the time that the tenancy agreement is executed, and it should be kept updated throughout the tenancy as any necessary work related to it is finished.

-It is also crucial to note that a landlord who have multiple rental properties may receive more severe penalties for not complying.
-The harshest penalties are given only for serious breaches.
-Landlords with more than six properties could be penalised up to $50,000 and as high as $100,000 in hearings.
+It’s also crucial to remember that landlords with multiple rental properties may receive more severe penalties for not complying.
+The highest penalties are given for the most serious breaches.
+Landlords with six or more properties can be fined as high as $50,000 and as high as $100,000 in hearing claims.

-It is clear that failure to adhere to requirements of Healthy Homes requirements can hit your wallet hard, resulting in significant fines and having to continue to comply.
-Do not risk your rental property Contact us now and make arrangements to have a house assessment done on your rental property.
+If you fail to comply with requirements of Healthy Homes requirements can hit your wallet resulting in massive fines as well as continuing to be required to comply with the requirements.
+Don’t take a chance with your rental property Call us today and arrange to have a house assessment performed on your rental property.

 Healthy homes matter

-Around 1 in 3 households rent from New Zealand and Karaka Bays, and research has shown that these rental houses are likely to be colder, older, have less efficient heating, and generally tend to be of poorer quality than the homes of owners.
+Around 1 in 3 households rent homes in New Zealand and Karaka Bays, and research suggests that rental houses are more likely to be older, colder, are not as efficient heating and have lower quality than owner occupied properties.

-Damp, mouldy and cold houses are linked to negative well-being outcomes, particularly for illnesses such as colds and flu, asthma and cardiovascular issues.
-In addition, people who experience four or more major issues with their housing often have lower levels of satisfaction with life and a decrease in mental wellbeing.
+Cold, damp and mouldy houses are linked to negative health results, specifically for ailments like colds and flu, asthma and heart diseases.
+Furthermore, people who reported at least four key house quality problems often experience lower levels of satisfaction with life and a decrease in well-being.

-Improving the quality of Karaka Bays rental property will help tenants experience improved physical and mental health, and lessen the disruptions to their work, education and living because of illnesses.
-Your investment will also be better safeguarded from mildew, mould and damp-related damage, which results in less maintenance costs in the long run.
+Improve the quality of Karaka Bays rental property can help tenants enjoy better mental and physical health as well as lessen disturbance to learning, work and living because of illnesses.
+Your investment is also protected from mildew, mould and damp damage, meaning lower costs for maintenance in the long run.

-The Healthy Homes Standard is a list of specific and minimum requirements for heating, insulation Ventilation, Moisture Ingress and Drainage, as well as Draught stopping for Karaka Bays rental properties.
+The Healthy Homes Standard is a list of the specific and minimum standards for Heating, Insulation Ventilation, Moisture ingress and Drainage, and Draught stopping in Karaka Bays rental properties.

-Get started now and contact us about getting a Karaka Bays Healthy Home assessment on your rental property today.
+Contact us now to discuss having a Karaka Bays Healthy Home assessment on your rental property today.

 healthy homes assessment compliance